Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Braves

 Lourdes Gurriel Jr. At The Plate

-- Among the qualified hitters, he ranks 49th in batting average, while his on-base percentage ranks 90th and he is 25th in slugging.
+- Among qualified batters, he ranks 58th in batting average, while his on-base percentage ranks 104th and he is 34th in slugging.

-- In 39.0% of his games this season, Gurriel has driven in at least one run.
-In 13 of those games (15.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.
+- Gurriel has an RBI in 32 of 83 games this season, with multiple RBI in 13 of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.